 Atlanta, GA

-I had an 8:58 flight to Ft Myers from Detroit.
+March 2nd, 2011 at 11:00 pm I had an 8:58 flight to Ft Myers from Detroit.
 I arrived at the airport at 7:20.
 Had prepaid for my bag and already printed my boarding pass, but still had to wait in the full line to check my bag.
 The line stretched down past about three other airlines check in stations.

 When we got closer, they split out Ft Myers and Orlando – Orlando was leaving 9 minutes later, but they got the “go directly to the counter”, line while Ft Myers got the longer, “rope maze” line.